 Like I said earlier, most of the charms and beads used in Crochet Hemp Jewelry are no longer being sold, so my pieces turned out a bit different than the pictures in the book.
 Hopefully you’ll still get the general idea though, and go on to create unique looks of your own!
 Many of these pieces are unisex and can be further customized one way or the other by mixing up charms, beads or hemp colors.

-I’m only showing off 7 of the 19 crochet patterns featured in the book below, so keep in mind there are MANY more jewelry pieces just waiting for you to make them!
+I’m only showing off 7 of the 19 crochet patterns featured in the book:

 This bracelet is the most simple crochet project in the whole book.
 Aqua and brown ceramic beads really bring it to the next level and make it look anything but basic!
 Your most expensive purchase here will be the beads, as the bracelet uses a yard of hemp, if that!
 Look for a matching necklace in the book.